 This Study aims to provide compelling reasons for religious leaders, religious communities, and faith-based organizations to consider the CRC as an important guiding reference and an empowering advocacy tool for their work to protect children.
-The Study seeks to show how human rights principles, the corresponding legal framework and the tenets and values of seven religions can be complementary and in harmony with each other, thus providing a strong support to the realization of children's rights, and creating the basis for further collaborations for the well-being of children.
-When States ratify human rights instruments like the CRC, governments have resulting obligations and must take steps to be in compliance with these human rights standards, and these are often in harmony with religious beliefs and practices.
+The Study seeks to show how human rights principles, the corresponding legal framework and the tenets and values of seven religions can be complementary and in harmony with each other, thus providing a strong support to the realization of children's rights, and creating the basis for further collaborations for the wellbeing of children.
+When States ratify human rights instruments like the CRC, governments or religious beliefs do not also practice the humanistic values embodied in the CRC; nor does it mean that all people adhering to these seven religions adhere to the values embodied in the treaty.
+The CRC represents and reflects values that are widely shared by religious faiths and belief systems around the world.
+However, as explored in this Study, there is often a gap between stated values and actual practices.

+have resulting obligations and must take steps to be in compliance with these human rights standards, and these are often in harmony with religious beliefs and practices.